These instructions will help you configure Mozilla Thunderbird with your e-mail account provided through BsnTech Networks – a free e-mail program.

 #3 – When you see Manual config (as shown below), ensure you click on it right away:

 #4 – Enter the settings to manually configure Thunderbird.
+Many of these settings may pre-populate but double-check.

 Outgoing is set to SMTP (cannot be changed).
 Server name is your domain name (where it says “your-domain-here”).
 Port is 587, SSL is STARTTLS, and Authentication is Normal Password